guiglass/UPyPlot/README.md

 * Place the UPyPlotController prefab into your scene.
 * Ensure the output filename matches what is set in PlotViewer.py (default is plot.txt).
 * Add the [UPyPlot.UPyPlotController.UPyProbe] attribute to any variable you want shown in the plot.
-* Run both the PlotViewer.py Python file and start your scene (in any order).
+* Run the PlotViewer.py Python file and start your scene (in any order).
 * Enjoy.